-Preferred Stock (like Common Stock) is a security that represents ownership in a corporation.
-In addition to the ownership interest, Preferred Stock has rights that Common Stock does not.
-For example, in US venture-backed companies, Preferred Stock typically carries a liquidation preference, which allows it to get paid ahead of Common Stock (but after debt) in a liquidation or sale of the company.
-Preferred Stock may also have other economic rights, such as the right to receive dividends before the Common Stock.
-The Preferred Stock often carries specific voting rights as well; the holders of Preferred Stock often have the ability to elect one or more members of a company’s Board of Directors, and to veto certain significant corporate actions.
+Preferred stock is a security that represents ownership in a corporation, like common stock.
+In addition to the ownership interest, preferred stock has rights that common stock does not.
+For example, in US venture-backed companies, preferred stock typically carries a liquidation preference, which allows it to get paid ahead of common stock (but after debt) in a liquidation or sale of the company.
+Preferred stock may also have other economic rights, such as the right to receive dividends before the common stock.
+The preferred stock often carries specific voting rights as well; the holders of preferred stock often have the ability to elect one or more members of a company’s Board of Directors, and to veto certain significant corporate actions.

 Last reviewed: May 10, 2021